eiriklied/commitboards/README.md

 ## Todos

+- known bug: sometimes a computer comes back from offline
+  - it uploads many commits
 - write tests for install scripts (guessing full on integration tests is the only way to test this)
 - write tests for posting new commits to a board
 - Add summary for boards: